mufkuw/m-paperless/SECURITY.md

 ## Reporting a Vulnerability

-The Paperless-ngx team and community take security bugs seriously.
+The M-Paperless team and community take security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/paperless-ngx/paperless-ngx/security/advisories/new) tab.